1180779/Most-probable-graph-editor/README.md

     *   **Add Edges**: Right-click and drag from a source node to a target node to create an edge.
     *   **Multi-Select**: Hold **Shift** while clicking nodes or drag a selection box to select multiple nodes.
     *   **Move Nodes**: Click and drag a single node or multiple selected nodes.
+    *   **Copy Nodes**: Select multiple nodes and right-click to access "Copy Selected Nodes" which duplicates the selected nodes with their internal edge structure.
+The copied nodes are automatically selected for easy repositioning.
 *   **Rich Context Menus**:
     *   **Node Menu**: Right-click a node to delete it, add a self-loop, or manage its mapping.
     *   **Edge Menu**: Right-click an edge to delete it or set its weight using a modal dialog.